(虫姫さま, literally "insect princess") is a Bullet Hell Shoot 'em Up

 that allows these insects to thrive, the Levi-Sense (read: Miasma

-), proves to be fatal to humans, leaving humanity whittled down to sparse settlements such as the Hoshifuri Village, which is granted survival in exchange for the exchange of a 15-year-old-girl every 200 years
+), proves to be fatal to humans, leaving humanity whittled down to sparse settlements such as the Hoshifuri Village, which is granted survival in exchange for the sacrifice of a 15-year-old-girl every 200 years

 .
-One day, Reco, the daughter of the royal family of Hoshifuri, is given a bracelet by an mysterious boy in Shinju forest, where she once got lost in as a child.
+One day, Reco, the daughter of the royal family of Hoshifuri, is given a bracelet by a mysterious boy in Shinju forest, where she once got lost in as a child.
 She learns that she is the next sacrifice and, as she turns 15, the Miasma takes over her village.
 To save her people, Reco embarks on the giant golden beetle Kiniro and takes off to meet the Koujuu god.Mushihime-sama

 plays similarly to other Cave shooters, only with large insects for enemies and nature-themed stages, and offers three difficulty levels: Original mode (with faster, Psikyo-style bullets), Maniac (with denser bullets and DoDonPachi

 (which is Maniac with even more bullets).
 The PS2 port, released in 2005 adds an Arrange difficulty that grants you more firepower, a weapon change button (instead of you having to wait for a powerup icon to change shot types), and an auto-bomb feature.